briancappello/flask-unchained/docs/bundles/controller.rst

 Templates can be overridden by placing an equivalently named template higher up in the bundle hierarchy.

 So for example, the security bundle includes default templates for all of its views.
 They are located at ``security/login.html``, ``security/logout.html``, ``security/register.html``, and so on.
 Thus, to extend or override them, you would make a ``security`` folder in your app bundle's or your security bundle's ``templates`` folder and put your customized ``login.html`` template in it.
 Flask Unchained will do the rest to make sure it uses the one you wanted.
-It's also worth noting that can even extend the template you're overriding, using the standard Jinja syntax (this doesn't work in stock Flask apps):
+It's also worth noting that you can even extend the template you're overriding, using the standard Jinja syntax (this doesn't work in stock Flask apps):

 .. code:: html+jinja